tsmatz/reinforcement-learning-tutorials/Readme.md

 All these examples are written in Python from scratch without any RL (reinforcement learning) libraries - such as, RLlib, Stable Baselines, etc.<br>
 See [here (Minecraft example)](https://github.com/tsmatz/minecraft-rl-example) for building scripts with RLlib library.

+> Note : To simplify, all examples doesn't run as a batch.
+(The agent always runs one-by-one.)<br>
+> To speed up training at scale, please apply batch in practical use.

 ## Example Environemnt (CartPole-v1)

-In all examples, I commonly use a widely used CartPole environment (env).
+In all examples, I commonly use a widely used CartPole environment.

 See below for the specification of this environment (```CartPole-v1```) - such as, actions, states (observations), and rewards.